Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential: Introduction

 \subsection{Outline of the paper}

 This paper is organized as follows: In Section \ref{sec:prelim}, we collect some basic results on the spectral theory, distorted transforms and linear estimates for the linear Schr\"odinger flow.
 Then we present the analysis of modulation parameters in Section \ref{sec:Mod}.
 In Section \ref{sec:reduction}, we set up the analysis for the equation of the radiation term and reduce the analysis to a model problem.
 In section \ref{sec:weight}, we analyze weighted estimates for the profile.
 Finally, we show the pointwise bounds for the profile and conclude the bootstrap argument for the model problem.
-In Appendix \ref{sec:GWP}, we collect some local and global existence results for the equation considered in this paper.
 In Appendix \ref{sec:NBS}, for the sake of completeness, we record results on the existence of small nonlinear bound states and the comparison of continuous spectral spaces.